 - Expedited change is defined as a change that meets a critical business or legal requirement but is not related to restoring service.

-Q39.
-Name the ITIL models adopted by an organization
+40. Name the ITIL models adopted by an organization?

-- Microsoft MOF (Microsoft Operations Framework) - It is a structured approach that supports customers how to plan, develop, and operate services in a cost-effective and efficient manner.
+- Microsoft MOF (Microsoft Operations Framework): It is a structured approach that supports customers in how to plan, develop, and operate services in a cost-effective and efficient manner.

-- Hewlett-Packard (HP ITSM Reference Model) - This model is used to present and describe various IT Management processes, business linkages, and inter-process relationships that IT requires to develop, deploy, and support of services in the e-world.
+- Hewlett-Packard (HP ITSM Reference Model): This model is used to present and describe various IT Management processes, business linkages, and inter-process relationships that IT requires to develop, deploy, and support services in the e-world.